lunasol/js-rocket/README.md

 # js-rocket
-Lauch a rocket with JavaScript
+Launch a rocket with JavaScript